erasmoartur/attribute-radviz/README.md

   * Content: RSS News Feeds
   * 3731 attributes; 1771 items
   * Suggested target attribute: _class_

+### Miscellaneous
+* The tool uses localStorage of the browser to exchange data when utilizing the pruning tool.
+Selecting a large number of elements can exceed the quota and return an error.
+To prevent this, you can adjust the local storage quota of the web browser.
+* Adjunting the quota in firefox:
+  * Go to about:config and search for "dom.storage.default_quota" and fill the value (in kilobytes).

 ## Get in touch
 Erasmo Artur - erasmoartur@usp.br